Transfer Student Admission

 Each of the four academic colleges of the University has its own GPA admission criteria:

 Information provided on the Undergraduate Admission Application must be accurate and complete.
 Falsification or omission of information or credentials may result in the revocation of admission.

 The prospective student is responsible for contacting each previous school attended to request that official transcripts be sent.
 While all transcripts are required for admission, only courses taken at an accredited college or university will be considered for transfer to the University of Michigan-Dearborn.
 UM-Dearborn uses the Transfer Credit Practices published by the American Association for Collegiate Registrars and Admission Officers (AACRAO) as a guideline to determine transferability of courses based on accreditation status and other criteria.
 A list of accredited U.S. and Canadian colleges and universities can be obtained from the U.S. Department of Education website at ope.ed.gov/accreditation.

-When the application and all official transcripts have been received, they will be evaluated and the student will be notified regarding admission status.
+When the application and all official transcripts have been received, they will be reviewed and the student will be notified regarding admission status.

-Transfer students with less than 24 transferable credit hours will be required to submit complete high school records including SAT or ACT scores.
+Transfer students with less than 24 credit hours will be required to submit final official high school transcripts.

 Admission granted while the student is enrolled at another institution is conditional and will become final only when the student meets the conditions set forth in the conditional admission letter and upon receipt by the Office of Undergraduate Admissions of the final official transcript from the student's former institution(s).
 It is the student's responsibility to see that the final transcript is provided following the completion of all courses.
 Students will not be allowed to register for subsequent terms until the final official transcript has been received.

 Official corrections made to transcripts by previous schools, whether high schools, colleges, or universities, must be submitted to the Office of Undergraduate Admissions within six months of the first day of classes of the term of admission.

 Transfer of Credits